jmkl009/PalworldCharacterTransfer/README.md

 Running python char-export.py opens a graphical user interface to select source/target player saves and source/target level.sav files.

 ```
-python3 ./
+python3 ./char-export.py
 ```

-If you do not have Python installed, you can download a packaged .exe executable from the [release page](https://github.com/jmkl009/PalworldCharacterTransfer/releases).
+If you do not have Python installed, you can download a packaged .exe standalone-executable from the [release page](https://github.com/jmkl009/PalworldCharacterTransfer/releases).

 Download the latest `char-export.zip`, unpack it and run `char-export.exe`

-## Wehre to find the save-**files**
+## Where to find the save-files

 The save files are usually located at C:\Users\<username>\AppData\Local\Pal\Saved\SaveGames\<SteamID>\<Original Server Folder>